iframe-resizer/docs/src/content/docs/troubleshooting.md

 If you're still having problems, or you really want to not ignore the error, then you can try delaying the call to `iframeResize()` until after the `onLoad` event of the iframe has fired.

-If this does not fix the problem then check `x-Frame-Options` http header on the server that is sending the iframe content, as this can also block calls to `postMessage` if set incorrectly.

 ### iFrame has not responded within 5 seconds